nmeri17/suphle-docs/src/index.md

 ## How it's similar
 In a broader sense, if you're coming from a framework written in another language, some features there parallel what is obtainable in Suphle:

-- *NestJS:* Modules
+- *NestJS:* Modules, @Transaction
-- *Spring Boot:* Circular dependencies, decorators, interface auto-wiring, component/service-specific classes
+- *Spring Boot:* Circular dependencies, decorators, interface auto-wiring, component/service-specific classes, @Transactional
 - *Rust:* Macros, Result
 - *Phoenix:* Livewire